Snejcom

-Snejcom (Снежком) as the largest year-round indoor ski resort in Europe, and the first and only one of its kind in Russia.
+Snejcom (Снежком) was the largest year-round indoor ski resort in Europe, and the first and only one of its kind in Russia.
 It was located in the Pavshinskaya Poyma district of the city of Krasnogorsk.
 The complex was built in 2008.
 It was closed in 2022, and dismantling began in early 2023.
 The skating rink "Arena TsKhM" in South Tushino was renamed Snejcom.

 History

 The idea to build a ski complex in the Pavshinskaya Poyma district appeared in 2004.
-According to Denis Kolokolnikov, managing partner of RRG company, the key goal of the project was to increase the attractiveness of the area, which at that time was an empty field with no infrastructure.
+According to Denis Kolokolnikov, managing partner of the RRG company, the key goal of the project was to increase the attractiveness of the area, which at that time was an empty field with no infrastructure.
 Snejcom was intended to become a unique engineering project with major investments expected to pay off in 15–20 years.
 Despite high risks, the decision was made to proceed with the project.

 Construction of the ski complex began in 2004.
 The main builder and co-investor was the company SU-155.
 The complex officially opened in February 2008, with Moscow Region Governor Boris Gromov and Deputy Prime Minister Sergey Naryshkin in attendance.